JetBrains/Qodana/topics/override-a-profile.md

 <img src="inspectopedia-search.png" alt="Searching for an inspection" width="706" border-effect="line"/>

 ## Inspection profiles

+<link-summary>Inspection profiles let you combine and configure inspections that you would like %product% to use.</link-summary>

 Inspection profiles let you combine and configure inspections that you would like %product% to use.
 The detailed description of inspection profiles is available in the [](inspection-profiles.md) section.